greg-js/arch-wiki-md-repo/wiki/_content/english/Mutt.md

 ### Character encoding problems

-If you're having problems with character encoding, first read [this section](http://dev.mutt.org/trac/wiki/MuttFaq/Charset) in the Mutt wiki.
+If you are having problems with character encoding, first read [this section](http://dev.mutt.org/trac/wiki/MuttFaq/Charset) in the Mutt wiki.

 If Chinese text is still garbled, it may help to decode with GBK even when GB2312 is specified in the header.
 You can do this with `iconv` by adding the following to your `mailcap` file: